-Two soldiers injured as female suicide bomber attacks military checkpoint - Nigeria Today
+Two soldiers injured as Female Suicide Bomber Attacks Military Checkpoint - Nigeria Today

-Wednesday’s attack came as the second of such incident around the neighbourhood in about 48 hours.

-The post Two soldiers injured as female suicide bomber attacks military checkpoint appeared first on Premium Times Nigeria.
+The post Two soldiers injured as Female Suicide Bomber Attacks Military Checkpoint appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share